zettai-reido/oneMKL-for-VM/docs/building_the_project_with_dpcpp.rst

       -DCMAKE_C_COMPILER=clang \
       -DENABLE_MKLCPU_BACKEND=False \
       -DENABLE_MKLGPU_BACKEND=False \
-      -DENABLE_PORTBLAS_BACKEND=True
+      -DENABLE_GENERIC_BLAS_BACKEND=True

 Note that this is not a tested configuration.
-This builds oneMath with the portBLAS backend only, for a generic SYCL device supported by the Open DPC++ project.
+This builds oneMath with the generic SYCL BLAS backend only, for a generic SYCL device.

 Build oneMath for the DFT domain on a generic SYCL device: